- Academic Year: September to May

 This is when you will officially enrol at the University and attend information sessions, orientation events, and a range of activities organised by Edinburgh University Students' Association.
 These are designed to help you find your way around, gain access to services, and meet up with others arriving from our global partners.

-You will also meet your Personal Tutor and learn more about the Unibersity's support services for students.
+You will also learn more about the University's support services for students.

 You can find our entry and English Language requirements on the Study Abroad website: